WITNESSES; KINGS; DELIVERERS; SERVANTS

 The remnant of Spirit-filled people, and the devout Jews, will be forced by Antichrist into places of hiding in the remote areas of the earth.
 Satan will issue a flood of lawlessness, persecution, and perversity in his attempt to overcome the true Spirit-filled saints.
 Some of the peoples of the earth will give aid to God’s saints.
 The nations that help the saints will receive their eternal reward in the Day of Christ (Matthew 25:31-46).

-And the earth helped the woman, and the earth opened her mouth, and swallowed up the flood which the dragon cast out of his mouth.
+But the earth helped the woman, and the earth opened its mouth and swallowed up the flood which the dragon had spewed out of his mouth.
 (Revelation 12:16)

 This reminds us of Obadiah who hid a hundred of the Lord’s prophets in a cave in two groups of fifty each (I Kings 18:13).